Public Health Policy

 We synthesize our findings from various modelling studies on infectious disease risk, ranging from MERS-CoV to Zika to Measles, to aid public health policy makers in their decision making.

 Inferring the risk factors that drive outbreak dynamics

 We exploit available epidemiological data, travel data, land use patterns, climate data, sociodemographic data, and ecological models within statistical and optimization-based frameworks to infer the most significant risk factors that contribute to infectious disease dynamics.
-On this topic, we have ongoing collaborations in Sri Lanka and Australia, working closely with medical doctors and local health authorities to collect data and use modelling to better understand, predict and manage local dengue outbreaks.

 Predicting the spread of infectious diseases

 We utilize available epidemiological data, travel data, land use patterns, climate data, sociodemographic data, and ecological models within statistical and machine learning frameworks to predict infectious disease risk at various spatial and temporal scales.
 Applications include measles, Zika, dengue, MERS-CoV and influenza.

 We develop decision support frameworks, specifically models which can provide robust outbreak control policies, for designing appropriate and targeted control measures to mitigate the risk posed by infectious disease.
 The research requires solving a constrained resource allocation problem, while concurrently accounting for stochastic outbreak dynamics.

 We have conducted various comparative analysis to elucidate the risk factors and spreading dynamics of avian influenza, including H7N9 and H5N1 in China, and various H5 subtypes in the U.S. The resulting risk modelling frameworks reveal the regions at highest risk of transmission, as well as the underlying environmental and human factors that contribute most substantially to the spreading risk.

 Modeling bio-security risk in public transit systems